 Broadly, all of these projects sit on a spectrum: at what level is the boundary between components whose behavior is recorded and the rest of the system? rr records all behavior in the user space of a process; the boundary is the system calls which are made into the kernel.
 This project records all behavior outside of system library calls which the process makes, with exceptions carved out for the allowed non-determinism and for draw targets.
 Microsoft's and WebKit's projects record a smaller subset of the browser's behavior.

 This project is at a good point on this spectrum.
 Compared to a higher level project, this is able to operate on stable, thoroughly documented library APIs.
 By focusing on intercepting these APIs, browser instrumentation, recording overhead, and the maintenance burden going forward are all minimized.
 Compared to a lower level project, this is able to tolerate more non-determinism.
-All code whose behavior is recorded is compiled into Gecko (rather than being part of immutable, usually closed-source libraries) and can be lightly modified to deal with behaviors that function intercepting cannot handle, such as varying hash table layouts, the ordering of atomic accesses, and reads from shared memory.
+All code whose behavior is recorded is compiled into Gecko (rather than being part of immutable, usually closed-source libraries) and can be lightly modified to deal with behaviors that function intercepting cannot handle, such as varying hash table layouts and the ordering of atomic accesses.

 Appendix: Debugger Details